MichaelsPlayground/NfcNfcaAuthProtectionSdk33/readme_en.md

 - disable counter / deactivate the counter: after the deactivation of the counter, a reading attempt is made to a mistake.

-With regard to the next functions, I will first explain how "mirroring" or the Reflection.
+With regard to the next functions, I will first explain how "mirroring" or the Reflection works.
 Both the unique "serial" number (UID) and the meter reading can be used by many Android smartphones cannot be read.
 On Apple's IOS, NFC tags can only be used via the NDEF technology and not "low level" using NFCA.
 So that this information e.g For security reasons, the tag manufacturer NXP has the mirroring or display in the User storage provided.
-That means in plain language: the values of the UID and/or the counter are placed virtually over the earlier data and are read instead when read out.
+That means in plain language: the values of the UID and/or the counter are placed virtually over the earlier data and are provided instead when read out.

 For your own experiments, I recommend running the "NfcNfcaTagHexDump" app on your smartphone at the same time, because the complete memory content of the tag is clearly displayed.